Fossil snakes from the Eocene of India: New material with comments on phylogenetic relations and biogeographic and palaeoecological implications

 Description of the data and file structure

-This data set (Supplementary Dataset 1) was edited using the software PAUP* version 4 3.99.169.0, and run using TNT version 1.6.
+The dataset for the phylogenetic analysis, based on the characters provided in Appendix 3, was edited using the software PAUP* version 4 3.99.169.0, and run using TNT version 1.6.
 To perform the phylogenetic analysis the software (TNT) memory was set to retain 10,000 trees and a display buffer of 10 Mb.
 The Traditional Search option was used where the analysis constrains included 50 replications of Wagner trees, with bisection reconnection as the swapping algorithm, and 10 trees saved per replication.
 A detailed description of how the analysis was performed is given in the paper.

 Access information